yu-chern/change-detection-on-remote-sensing-images/README.md

 # change-detection-on-remote-sensing-images
-This is a national college-student innovation project funded by Northwestern Polytechnical University(NWPU) with 20,000 RMB.
+This is a national college-student innovation project funded by Northwestern Polytechnical University(NWPU) with ￥10,000.

 In this project, we invented a more general Histogram Fuzzy C-means Clustering algorithm to improve the quality of change detection on remote sensing images.